ionvop/nowcast/backend/docs/api-docs.md

 This document is the authoritative reference for the **Nowcast** backend API.
 It is intended to be used as the contract when building the Flutter client (Android, iOS, and web/PWA).

 The backend is a **headless JSON API** built with Laravel 13 + Sanctum.
-It proxies Google Weather, Geocoding, and OAuth APIs, and persists users, posts, and crowd-sourced heat-index readings.
+It proxies Google Weather, Geocoding, and OAuth APIs, and persists users, posts, and crowd-sourced weather readings.

 ---